Blueair 411 Vs Levoit LV-PUR131 – Guess Which Won! (2022)

 The Levoit LV-PUR131 is a medium-sized air purifier, equipped with many more advanced options, has larger filters, and covers rooms up to 322 sq. ft.
 Blueair 411 is a small air purifier, characterized by minimalism, without many advanced options, and covers rooms up to 161 sq. ft.

 Levoit is made of plastic.
-Its build quality is ok, and it is available in white and black.
+Its build quality is okay, and it is available in white and black.
 Blueair is also made of plastic; it has a pre-filter available in five different colors, which is washable.

 Will the multitude of advanced options make the Levoit LV-PUR131 a better choice, or will the Blueair’s minimalism decide this fight?
 You will find the answer to this and many other questions related to these two devices in the article.